Econometric Methods for Causal Inference

 Each week, new material is introduced via lecture and readings.
 Lectures will consist of discussions of course concepts, critiques of papers applying a research technique covered in class, and implementation of research techniques in Stata.
-These will take place on Wednesdays from 9:30 AM to 12:00 PM, Jan.
-9 to Mar.
-20. Students’ knowledge is assessed outside of class through weekly quizzes or problem sets.
+These will take place on Fridays from 2:00 PM to 4:00 PM, Apr.
+3 to Jun.
+5. Students’ knowledge is assessed outside of class through weekly quizzes or problem sets.

 Quizzes will be completed online, typically due seven days after each class.
 Late quizzes will not be graded except in extraordinary circumstances.
 The main purpose of the quizzes is to ensure that you have completed and understood the content of the assigned readings and in-class lecture for that week.
 You may not work on the quizzes with others.

 There are two problem sets, each due at the beginning of class on the due date.
 Late assignments will not be graded except in extraordinary circumstances.
 Assignments may be handwritten or typed but must be legible.
 You can work with others, but each student must turn in their own assignment and must acknowledge intellectual contributions of anyone who has assisted them.

 Original Empirical Paper (3-unit option only)

 The paper will be based on a topic of your choice, using data of your choice, and should apply a technique covered in this class.
 You are encouraged to discuss your paper with others, but, as always, you must acknowledge any intellectual contributions made by others.
 See the Box course folder for more detailed guidelines.
 Extra class sessions will be offered to help students in the 3-unit option to develop an empirical paper.

 The schedule for the quarter shows dates and times for all activities.